 The facility/provider locator tool provides consumers with multiple search options for health care facilities and providers regulated by the Agency.
-Consumers can search by name, street address, zip code, Agency for Health Care Administration number, license number, administrator or chief executive officer, owner, and/or emergency actions.
-Depending on the facility or provider type, advance search options might include bed type, specialty license, service area, special programs and services, certification status, hospital off-site emergency departments, nursing homes on the watch list, and other options.
+Users can search by name, street address, zip code, AHCA file number, license number, administrator or chief executive officer (CEO), owner, and/or emergency actions.
+Depending on the facility or provider type, advanced search options might include bed type, specialty license, service area, special programs and services, certification status, hospital off-site emergency departments, nursing homes on the Watch List, and other options.

-From the profile page of each facility or provider, a user can link directly to the Agency's inspection reports, emergency actions, legal actions, and the nursing home watch list (where applicable).
+From the profile page of each facility or provider, a user can link directly to the Agency's inspection reports, emergency actions, legal actions, and the Nursing Home Watch List (where applicable).
 Additionally, hospitals, hospice providers, and ambulatory surgery centers include a link to the Compare Care part of the website where health care information on volume, quality of care, and other data can be viewed.
 Home health agencies have a link to a comparison tool for Medicare and Medicaid certified agencies, and nursing homes have links to the Agency's Nursing Home Guide and a Medicare comparison tool.